-The NTIA test bed is an important step.
-Nonetheless, there is no widely recognized DSA test bed and associated test plan that clearly outlines performance criteria to be measured; adheres to an aggressive schedule; and delineates what incentives participants will receive for participating in the test bed and meeting the performance criteria.
-The results of a test bed could go a long way towards providing important information regarding spectrum-sharing technologies.
+The NTIA Test-Bed is an important step.
+Nonetheless, there is no widely recognized DSA Test-Bed and associated test plan that clearly outlines performance criteria to be measured; adheres to an aggressive schedule; and delineates what incentives participants will receive for participating in the Test-Bed and meeting the performance criteria.
+The lack of a clear statement of what the NTIA considers a minimum goal for performance for DSA systems, as well as an explicit timetable may be a disincentive for private investment in this technology because market access timing is both undefined and isolated from the control of the developer.
+The results of a Test-Bed could go a long way towards providing important information regarding spectrum-sharing technologies.